erxes/erxes/docs/docs/contribute/contribute-to-codebase.md

 ## Contribute to codebase

 Thank you for considering contributing to erxes!
 This document will outline how to submit changes to this repository and which conventions to follow.
 If you are ever in doubt about anything, we encourage you to reach out by submitting an issue here or via <a href="https://discord.com/invite/aaGzy3gQK5" target="_blank">Discord</a>.
-If you're contributing to our documentation, make sure to also check out <a href="https://www.erxes.org/overview/deployment-overview" target="_blank">the contribution guidelines on our documentation website.</a>

 :::warning